Leonardo Campana: Inter Miami

+New England Revolution

+On 19 December 2024, Campana was traded by Inter Miami to fellow MLS club New England Revolution in a record-breaking domestic deal.
+Inter Miami received $2.5 million general allocation money with an additional $750,000 if Campana reached certain performance bonuses.
+Inter Miami also received an additional international roster slot, and a sell on percentage in exchange for Campana.
+The previous MLS domestic transfer record record was from January 2022 when FC Dallas sent $2 million to D.C.
+United for Paul Arriola.
+Campana made his Revolution debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0-0 draw against Nashville SC on 22 February.
+He scored his first Revolution goal on 19 April in a 2-0 win over NYCFC.

 International career

 Campana started to gather attention at the 2019 South American U-20 Championship where he scored six goals in nine games as Ecuador were crowned champions.

 Personal life

 Campana is the son of former professional tennis player turned politician Pablo Campana, who much after representing Ecuador at the 1996 Olympics became Minister of Commerce in the Ecuadorean government of Lenin Moreno.
-His great-grandfather, Gabriel, won six Ecuadorian league winners’ medals in the 1920s, and his grandfather, Isidro Romero, was the president of Barcelona Sporting Club for 15 years and the team's stadium in Guayaquil, where Campana used to play, is named after him.
-Campana is also a United States citizen.
+His great-grandfather, Gabriel, won six Ecuadorian league winners' medals in the 1920s, and his grandfather, Isidro Romero, was the president of Barcelona Sporting Club for 15 years and the team's stadium in Guayaquil, where Campana used to play, is named after him.
+He is a relative of President of Ecuador, Daniel Noboa Azin, through his grandmother, Isabel Noboa.
+He is also a citizen of the United States.